-The Customer Release Notes (CRN) document provides important information about this release that is not included in other customer documentation.
+The customer release notes (CRN) provide important information about this release that is not included in the customer documentation.
 It is strongly recommended that you read the CRN to fully understand the capabilities, limitations, and known issues for this release.
 You can view or download the latest version of the CRN for this release at the following location: